-- Write down the MAC addresses of the integrated Ethernet controllers of each blade server.
-This information can be found using the Configuration/Setup Utility program for each blade server (Devices and I/O Ports → System MAC Addresses).
+- 1. Write down the MAC addresses of the integrated Ethernet controllers of each blade server.
+This information can be found using the Configuration/Setup Utility program for each blade server (Devices and I/O Ports + System MAC Addresses).
 The blade server MAC addresses can also be found on a bar code label that is on the bottom of the blade server enclosure.
 There might also be a loose label that comes with the blade server that has the MAC addresses printed on it.
-The MAC addresses are needed to configure a remote system to start the blade servers using the Wake on LAN feature: the remote system issues the Wake on LAN command (magic packet) by broadcasting it to a MAC address. - 2.
-Make sure that the Wake on LAN feature is enabled in the BladeCenter management module. - Make sure that the external ports of the Ethernet switch modules are enabled.
-If the external ports are not enabled, the BladeCenter unit will not be able to communicate with the external network.
+The MAC addresses are needed to configure a remote system to start the blade servers using the Wake on LAN feature: the remote system issues the Wake on LAN command (magic packet) by broadcasting it to a MAC address. - Make sure that the Wake on LAN feature is enabled in the BladeCenter. management module (Blade Tasks + Power/Restart and Blade Tasks + Configuration in the management module Web interface). - 3.
+Make sure that the external ports of the Ethernet switch modules or pass-thru modules in I/O-module bays 1 and 2 are enabled (I/O Tasks → Management → Advanced Management in the management module Web interface).
+If the external ports are not enabled, blade servers in the BladeCenter unit will not be able to communicate with the external network.